SunnyWan59/ScoliumModel/README.md

-# scholium
+# Scholium
-An AI reasearch assistant that recommends you papers based on your query.
+Scholium is an AI research assistant that recommends you scholarly sources based on your query.

 Please feel free to contribute!